SettleMint

 ConversionFinalizedLoan-side featureThe target mint completed and the conversion record reached Minted

-InterestConvertedInterest providerA bounded window of accrued interest was converted to target tokens, with the per-period amounts and the window the settlement cursor advanced over
+InterestConvertedInterest providerThe platform converted a bounded window of accrued interest to target tokens, with the per-period amounts and the window the settlement cursor advanced over

 Issuance recordTarget-side minter viewThe target-side provenance for a conversion ID